10+ Best Oregon Hot Springs + Where to Find Them

 Go Wander Wild Page Break

-Tips for visiting Hot Springs in Oregon
+Tips for visiting hot springs in Oregon

 1. Pack out everything you bring in.
 Yes, that includes fruit peels or nutshells.
 Why?
 While biodegradable, they are not native to this environment, and wildlife should not be consuming them or drawn out of their natural habitats towards people.
 Don’t put the animals in harm’s way by leaving anything behind.
 Read more about the 7 principles of Leave No Trace.